Soft Transform Constraint

 where:

-- \(\eta_p \in (0,+\infty)\) is the position constraint strength ratio
+- \(\eta_p \in [0,+\infty)\): translation (center-of-mass) constraint strength

-Because the constraint is "SOFT", we don't allow a too-strong strength which will lead to numerical instability.
-Normally, \(\eta_p\) and \(\eta_a\) are better in the range of \([0, 100]\).
+Because the constraint is "SOFT", overly large values will cause numerical instability.
+Normally \(\eta_p\) and \(\eta_a\) are better kept in the range \([0, 100]\).